 Over the last several years, school lunches have undergone significant change.
-The Healthy, Hunger-Free Kids Act of 2012, which went into effect at the beginning of the 2012-2013 school year, requires more fruits, vegetables and whole grains in the lunch line.
+The Final Rule: Local School Wellness Policy Implementation Under the Healthy, Hunger-Free Kids Act of 2010, was implemented early in the 2016 school year, requires more fruits, vegetables and whole grains in the lunch line.
 The legislative measure also caps the amount of sodium, sugar and fat.
 So it has been out with the ice cream bars, chocolate chip cookies and cheese curls and in with the pretzel sticks, yogurt cups and celery sticks.

 The new standards were part of a larger effort to create a healthier nutritional environment for students — something that many considered long overdue.
-Before the Healthy, Hunger-Free Kids Act was introduced, it had been a staggering 15 years since the USDA had made any significant changes to school meals.
+Before the Healthy, Hunger-Free Kids Act – first established in 2010 – was introduced, it had been a staggering 15 years since the USDA had made any significant changes to school meals.